iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Inner Product Axiomatically Defined.md

 An inner product is a function defined over 2 elements from a vector space and returns an element in a field that is defined together with that vector space.

-> There are 2 types of inner product, Semi-inner-product and just inner product.
+> There are 2 types of inner product, Sesquilinear-inner-product.
 The later is stricter than the former.

-Semi-Inner Product is very similar to inner product defined over the vector space of complex vectors and the with complex field.
+Sesquilinear-Inner Product is very similar to inner product defined over the vector space of complex vectors and the with complex field.
 It's very different for the inner product defined over the real space due to the presence of conjugacy and the linearity only applies to one of the arguments of the mapping.

 ---
-### **Semi-Inner Product**
+### **Sesquilinear-Inner Product**

-> A semi-inner-product is a vector space defined over the field of complex.
+> A Sesquilinear-inner-product is a vector space defined over the field of complex.
 Let the vector space be $V$ and $[f, g]$ be defined as the inner product for any 2 elements from the vector space then the following will have to be true:

 $$
 \begin{aligned}